Beyond Sentiment: The Manifold of Human Emotions: Introduction

 \section{Introduction}

 Sentiment analysis predicts the presence of a positive or negative emotion $y$ in a text document $x$.
-Despite its successes in industry, sentiment analysis is limited as it flattens the structure of human emotions into a single dimension. ``Negative'' emotions such as depressed, sad, and worried are mapped to the negative part of the real line. ``Positive'' emotions such as happy, excited, and hopeful are mapped to the positive part of the real line.
-Other emotions like curious, thoughtful, and tired are mapped to scalars near 0 or are otherwise ignored.
+Despite its successes in industry, sentiment analysis is limited as it flattens the structure of human emotions into a single dimension. ``Negative'' emotions such as \texttt{depressed}, \texttt{sad}, and \texttt{worried} are mapped to the negative part of the real line. ``Positive'' emotions such as \texttt{happy}, \texttt{excited}, and \texttt{hopeful} are mapped to the positive part of the real line.
+Other emotions like \texttt{curious}, \texttt{thoughtful}, and \texttt{tired} are mapped to scalars near 0 or are otherwise ignored.
 The resulting one dimensional line loses much of the complex structure of human emotions.
+Note that \emph{emotion}, \emph{affect}, and \emph{mood} have distinguishable meanings in psychology, but we use them here interchangeably.

 An alternative that has attracted a few researchers in recent years is to construct a finite collection of emotions and fit a predictive model for each emotion $\{p(y_i|x), i=1,\ldots,C\}$.
-A multi-label variation that allows a document to reflect more than a single emotion uses a single model $p(y|x)$ where $y\in\{0,1\}^C$ is a binary vector corresponding to presence or absence of emotions.
+A multi-label variation that allows a document to reflect more than a single emotion uses a single model $p(y|x)$ where $y\in\{0,1\}^C$ is a binary vector corresponding to the presence or absence of emotions.
 In contrast to sentiment analysis, this approach models the higher order structure of human emotions.

 There are several significant difficulties with the above approach.
 First, it is hard to capture a complex statistical relationship between a large number of binary variables (representing emotions) and a high dimensional vector (representing the document).
 It is also hard to imagine a reliable procedure for compiling a finite list of all possible human emotions.
-Finally, it is not clear how to use documents expressing a certain emotion, for example tired, in fitting a model for predicting a similar mood, for example sleepy.
-Using labeled documents only in fitting models predicting their denoted labels ignores the relationship among emotions and is problematic for emotions without many annotated documents.
+Finally, it is not clear how to use documents expressing a certain emotion, for example \texttt{tired}, in fitting a model for predicting a similar one, for example \texttt{sleepy}.
+Using labeled documents only in fitting models predicting their denoted labels ignores the relationship among emotions, and is problematic for emotions with only a few annotated.

-We propose in this paper a different approach for modeling the human emotions that are expressed in text documents.
-Our approach is motivated by two observations: (a) human emotions are arranged on a low dimensional manifold, and (b) it is easier to construct statistical models for low dimensional continuous data than for high dimensional discrete data.